 Anthony Barone joined the faculty of UNLV in 2006.
-A musicologist and pianist, he specializes in studies of European nineteenth- and early twentieth-century repertoires.
+A musicologist and keyboardist, he specializes in studies of European nineteenth- and early twentieth-century repertoires.

-Professor Barone teaches a broad spectrum of undergraduate and graduate courses in music history, including seminars on topics such as Richard Wagner, Romanticism, and the Baroque.
-Prior to UNLV, he taught music history at Manhattan School of Music, Rutgers University, Manhattan College, and Columbia University.
+Professor Barone teaches a broad spectrum of undergraduate and graduate courses in music history, including advanced topics such as Richard Wagner, Romanticism, and Modernism.
+Prior to UNLV, he taught music history in various capacities at the Manhattan School of Music, Rutgers University, Manhattan College, and Columbia University.

-His research has focused on Richard Wagner, but his scholarly interests extend to seventeenth- and eighteenth-century repertoires, English music, critical theory, and reception history.
-His editorial and scholarly work includes past editorship of Current Musicology and articles in Cambridge Opera Journal, Music & Letters, and The Musical Quarterly.
-He has lectured internationally and nationally on topics including Wagner, Fauré, and Vaughan Williams.
+His research is focused on the nineteenth century--especially the works of Richard Wagner--and early twentieth-century British music, and his scholarly and repertorial interests extend to the seventeenth and eighteenth centuries, critical theory, and reception history.
+His work appears in Cambridge Opera Journal, Music & Letters, The Musical Quarterly, and other journals and newsletters.
+He has lectured internationally and nationally on topics including Wagner, Gabriel Fauré, Ralph Vaughan Williams, and Alan Bush.

 Professor Barone was educated at Cornell University (B.A.), the Eastman School of Music (M.M.), and Columbia University (Ph.D.)